tesera/terraform-modules/packer/README.md

 # Packer
 Packer scripts for creating up to date AMIs for faster initial boot time.
-The subfolders are named as their respective terraform modules e.g. the scripts for creating AMI for the bastion modules are in "bastion" subfolder.
+The sub-folders are named as their respective terraform modules e.g. the scripts for creating AMI for the bastion modules are in "bastion" sub-folder.
 Creating the AMI in all required regions is a prerequisite for using the ec2, bastion and ecs terraform modules.

 ## Features